Does exercise impact Parkinson’s?

 At the University of Pittsburgh, Dr. Zigmond et al. found that exercise reduces the impairments elicited by the dopaminergic neurotoxins as well as the loss of DA neurons.
 This study is focused on one possible explanation for the beneficial effects of exercise: an exercise-induced increase in the expression of neurotrophic factors, particularly GDNF (glial-derived neurotrophic factors).

 Researchers observed that GDNF can reduce the vulnerability of DA neurons, in part due to the activation of key intracellular cascades.
-This raises the possibility that some people with PD have less of these neuroprotective mechanisms, so treatments boosting them — including exercise — may provide therapeutic benefit.
+This raises the possibility that some people with PD have less of these Something that protects neurons against damage, degeneration or apoptosis (programmed cell death). mechanisms, so treatments boosting them — including exercise — may provide therapeutic benefit.

 - Out of 14 studies on treadmill training, three show an immediate effect of increased walking speed, longer stride length and improved balance as early as after one treadmill session.
 Eleven longer-term trials demonstrated safety and positive benefits in gait speed, strike length and related quality of life even several weeks later.